Willie169/termux-sh/README.md

 - [`code.sh`](DOTshortcuts/code.sh), [`download.sh`](DOTshortcuts/download.sh): `cd /storage/emulated/0/Documents/code` and `cd /storage/emulated/0/Download` respectively.
 - [`xmrig.sh`](DOTshortcuts/xmrig.sh): Mines XMR to [the repository owner](https://github.com/Willie169)'s wallet, `48j6iQDeCSDeH46gw4dPJnMsa6TQzPa6WJaYbBS9JJucKqg9Mkt5EDe9nSkES3b8u7V6XJfL8neAPAtbEpmV2f4XC7bdbkv`, using [xmrig](https://github.com/xmrig/xmrig), which is not installed in the [Termux Setup](#termux-setup) and can be installed with [`xmrig-install.sh`](xmrig-install.sh).
 Change the wallet address and other configurations if you need.
-- [`shizuku.sh`](DOTshortcuts/shizuku.sh): `cd shizuku` and `sh rish`.
-This is a shortcuts for [Shizuku](https://github.com/RikkaApps/Shizuku), which is not configured in the scripts in this repository.
-Please refer to [the section of my tutorial "Android-Non-Root" about it](https://willie169.github.io/Android-Non-Root/#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell) for more information.
 - [`termux-backup-bz.sh`](DOTshortcuts/termux-backup-bz.sh): Creates a compressed bzip2 backup with the highest compression level of `/data/data/com.termux/files/home` and `/data/data/com.termux/files/usr` split into 4000MB parts.

 ## Additional Scripts